joshling1919/todoist-mcp/README.md

 ## Configuration

-For use with Claude Desktop, add to your config:
+### Claude Desktop

+Add this to your Claude Desktop config file:

 ```json
 {